au-ts/microkit_tutorial/website/src/part0.md

 You'll need the following dependencies:
 * Make
 * AAarch64 cross compiler
-* QEMU simulator for running the tutorials
+* QEMU simulator for running the tutorial
 * The Microkit SDK

 {{#tabs }}